 Once you know what you want to create, where you want to be, do or have, the next step is to give a good honest look in the mirror to discover where you really are today---how your current habits are making you act, how others view you and what your deep assumptions and beliefs are.
 This will clearly define “the gap” between where you are and where you want to be.
 The realization of the gap prepares you for developing the plan of action needed – a personal strategic plan that commits to action.
 After all, thinking is not the same as action and a rocking chair may have motion, but it isn’t going anywhere.

 It takes more than self-help books to move you forward to close the gap.
 Friends and family can help us affirm whatever progress we are making, test our perceptions and let us know how we are doing from their perspective.
 That is a fine model of self-directed learning because without others involvement, lasting change can't occur.
 Yet with big change and the need for innovative solutions to existing problems, it will require support in the form of an unbiased partner such as a personal Coach, who guides you in handling important issues without having a personal vested interest.
 Their sole focus is to help you get to where you what to be.
 When we engage a Coach, we’ve instilled in a safe environment about an impending desired change, we reach clarity on what we must do to keep the momentum moving forward and we’re held accountable to taking the action.
 Building our capacity to accept and handle changes can release unnecessary worry (which is nothing more than using your brilliant imagination to create everything your don’t want).
 Taking stock of progress we are making, and affirming next steps is an important success tactic to any change – keeping score of what you are doing, not what you aren’t doing.
 Are you ready for that change you’ve been talking about?
 If not now, when?

-Have a question for Dory?
-Ask or leave a comment below!
+Have a question for Dory or want to leave a comment?
+Click here.